ljgago/typst-chords/README.md

 ## Usage

-`typst-chords` has two implementations, one using [cetz](https://github.com/johannes-wolf/typst-canvas) and another using native functions.
+`chordx` has two implementations, one using [cetz](https://github.com/johannes-wolf/typst-canvas) and another using native functions.

 The native functions work in the same way as the main implementation, in a future it will replace to main implementation, for now you can use both.